Saroj6632/Clustering_Zillow/README.md

   -  longitude : Longitude of the middle of the parcel multiplied by 10e6.
   -  city : City in which the property is located (if any).
   -  log_error : log error=log(Zestimate)−log(SalePrice). transaction_date : House transaction date.

+# Pipeline

+## Acquire Data
+  acquire.py module has all necessary functions to to connect to  SQL database and generate the zillow dataframe.

+## Data Preparation
+### prepare.py module has all the functions
+    1. address missing null values by dropping columns missing 60% and rows missing 75% 2.Handle Outliers function to handle some extreme values in the columns.
+Some outliers in columns like bedroom , bathroom and house values were manualy     handled.
+    3. Convert the latitude and longitude
+    4. engineer new features like yearbuilt, structure_dollar_per_sqft, land_dollar_per_sqft

+## Data Split
+  data was split into train, test and validate samples

+## Data Imputation
+  using impute function some columns with missing data were imputed

+## Data Exploration
+  Goal: Address the initial questions through visualizations and conducting statististics test.

+## Clustering
+  Three different cluster with different features created
+  1. Cluster1 using longitude, latitude and county_dummies(Los_Angeles, Orange, Ventura)
+  2. cluster2 using structure value, land value and house value
+  3. cluster3 using yearbuilt, bed and bath ratio, structure_dollar_per_sqft, land_dollar_per_sqft

+## Feature Selection
+  Select k best and recursive feature elimantion method were used to select best features.

+##  Modeling and Evaluation
+  Regression models were developed to beat the baseline model.
+  Models created:
+    1.linear Regression
+    2. Lasso-lars
+    3. Tweedieregressor
+    4.2nd Degree Polynomial
+    5. Interaction only polynomial

+- RMSE scores calculated for each model
+## Evaluate on best performing model
+  test RMSE = 0.17

+ ## Conclusion
+  ## Summary
+  none of my models developed were able to beat the baseline model.
+And also the clusters created were not that of useful for the project.

+ ## Recommendations
+  1. Different appraoch for creating clusters that could be helpful in reducing logerror.
+  2. Explore more to create meaningful clusters

+ ## Next Steps
+  1. Change the parameters on models to see if any model perform best.
+  2. may be linear regression model is the not the best approach here so I would like to build different models.